Links

 For the Column and Row widget, you can also specify how child widgets use the available space.

-The following figure shows how you can combine/nest several widgets to build a layout:
+The following figure shows how you can combine or nest several widgets to build a layout:

 Putting layout concept into practice

-The steps to the build the layout are as follows:
+The steps to build the layout are as follows:

 1. Create a new project and prepare a page

-When you are just getting started with building apps, this step is very crucial.
-Before you actually start adding widgets to the page, you must draw a diagram that shows how the main section (full layout) will be split into smaller sections.
-After that, identify the widgets that can replace those sections such as Column, Row, and Stack.
+After that, identify the widgets that can replace those sections, such as Column, Row, and Stack.
 Once you have enough idea of what widgets to use, you can start adding widgets.
 This exercise helps you better understand the layout and makes the overall process faster.

 Splitting the given layout into sections looks like this:

-The next step is to carefully look at the smaller sections and if required divide them into further small sections and replaced them with the appropriate widget.
-You can repeat this process as long as you feel like splitting the sections.
+The next step is to carefully look at the smaller sections and, if required, divide them into further small sections and replace them with the appropriate widget.
+You can repeat this process until you achieve the desired level of granularity.

 Splitting the smaller section further looks like this: